-The process of filing for guardianship of a minor
+The process of filing for guardianship

 Provide notice.
 Giving proper notice includes providing a copy of the Petition, and a copy of the Order and Notice that the court will give you, to the “interested parties.”
 There are very important rules about how this is done.
 See Instructions on How to Give Notice for the details.
 The “interested parties” include:

 - The child’s parents (you do not need to send notice to a parent whose rights have been terminated)